noobiept-other/website_example/readme.md

 A very basic website.
 Two pages, and a menu to change between them.
 Can't get easier than this.

-# Ajax Backend #
+# Prepare Backend for Async #

 Now, lets prepare the backend.
 It needs to be able to send either the whole page, or just the content.

-Since we can't have an `extends` tag inside a `if` in django template, we'll add a new base template for ajax requests.
+We'll want to be able to choose whether to extend the `base.html` or not.
+Since we can't have an `extends` tag inside a `if` in a django template, we'll add a new base template for ajax requests instead.

 ## views.py ##